If you have a beagle, or are thinking about getting one, and want to know what type of items are best suited for this dog breed, then you’re in luck.

 Although they may cost a bit more than traditional nail clippers, they are one of the best products we’ve ever purchased for our beagle.
 It’s almost impossible to trim their nails too much, and it provides a safe way to round off their nails to remove sharp edges, which beagles can catch on their ears and on furniture around the home.

 Most owners are aware that you shouldn’t use human shampoo on beagles, but there are some dog shampoos that are better than others.

 Beagles are prone to skin conditions and need a gentle shampoo that’s good at removing dirt (and fox poo) yet kind to their skin.

 Oatmeal dog shampoos are great for this and generally provide very good care for their coat and skin.

 Beagles are a smelly breed by nature, and it doesn’t take them long to start stinking after a bath.

-If the beagle smell in your home becomes bothersome, you can always try a natural dog cologne to freshen them up in between baths.
+If the beagle smell in your home becomes bothersome, you can always try this amazing natural dog cologne to freshen them up in between baths.

 We tried using a traditional dog toothbrush on our beagles and they just didn’t get it.
 As a result, we do have some spare dog toothbrushes going if anyone needs them?!

 Cleaning your dog’s teeth regularly should form part of any good beagle grooming regime, and the Fingerbrush is probably the best way to go.